Discreteness of the complex hyperbolic ultra-parallel triangle groups: Introduction

-This paper is organized as follows: In Section 2, we introduce fundamental concepts of complex hyperbolic geometry.
-In Section 3, we present a parametrization of complex hyperbolic ultra-parallel $[m_1, m_2, m_3]$-triangle groups.
-In Section 4, we prove Theorem \ref{main theorem 1} using a variant of Klein's combination theorem.
-In Section 5, as an application of Theorem \ref{main theorem 1}, we introduce a new family of complex hyperbolic ultra-parallel $[m_1, m_2, m_3]$-triangle group representations with $m_3 > 0$.
-Finally, in Section 6, we consider the case where $m_3 = 0$ and provide an improvement to Proposition 1 in \cite{mpp}.
+This paper is organized as follows: In Section~\ref{sec basic}, we introduce fundamental concepts of complex hyperbolic geometry.
+In Section~\ref{sec para}, we present a parameterization of complex hyperbolic $[m_1, m_2, m_3]$-triangle group representations.
+In Section~\ref{sec discreteness result}, we establish a new discreteness result using a variant of Klein's combination theorem.
+In Sections~\ref{sec m3>0} and~\ref{sec m3=0}, we prove Theorem~\ref{main thm 2} and Theorem~\ref{main thm 3}, respectively.
+Finally, in Section~\ref{sec 7}, we consider the limiting behaviour of the subset of $K_n$ as $m_3$ tends to $0$.